act-rules/act-rules.github.io/_rules/video-only-transcript-ee13b5.md

 ## Expectation

-The visual information of each test target is available through a text transcript that is [visible][], [included in the accessibility tree][], and is either on the page or linked.
+The visual information of each test target is available through a text transcript that is [visible][], and is either on the page or in a clearly labeled location.

 ## Assumptions